 How does altitude affect pressure canning?

 When the pressure canner is used at higher altitudes the temperature it can achieve is lower.
 That’s because both a pressure canner and pressure cooker only add pressure to the current atmospheric (ambient) pressure – as altitude increases, air pressure decreases.
 This means that water comes to a boil at lower temperatures as altitude increases.
-This phenomena has a direct, negative impact on the temperatures inside the pressure canner.
+This phenomenon has a direct, negative impact on the temperatures inside the pressure canner.

 To compensate for lower temperatures at high altitudes the USDA requires an increase of processing pressure by 1 psi for every 2,000 feet of altitude.
 So, let’s say you want to pressure can pints of ground meat – their recommendation is to process for 75 minutes at 11psi.
 BUT, if you’re at 5,000 feet altitude that 11psi is equivalent to just 9 psi at sea level- and that’s a lower pressure and temperature than is safe for pressure canning.
 So, they recommend processing that same pint for 75 minutes at the higher pressure of 13psi.